monasser112/social-app/README.md

 - This app uses Mysql database.
 - The database is already prefilled with some values for testing and i shall provide a script.sql for you that you can import it into mysql workbench.
-- Tables are tweet,user and comment.
+- Tables are tweet,user and comment details are in the erd diagram.
 - I used Node Js and express framework.
 - Use Postman to test the required APIs